Parasol Framework

 This is a free-entry field value that can store client data for future reference.

-ClientLimitINTThe maximum number of clients that can be connected to a server socket.
+ClientLimitINTThe maximum number of clients (unique IP addresses) that can be connected to a server socket.

 ErrorERRInformation about the last error that occurred during a NetSocket operation